google/CFU-Playground/proj/dse_template/README.md

 4. Test DSE
 - In `proj/dse_template` run `python vizier_dse.py`
+- Depending on your machine, this could take somewhere between 40-60 min to run
 - Sample output should look like this (with different raw values):
 ```
 EXITING DSE...